AtomicNibble/PulpEngine/tools/Telemetry/README.md

 {
     // All Telemetry memory usage will take place in this buffer
     // Size requirements of the buffer depend on a number of factors but 2-4MB is typically enough for most scenarios.
-    // Larger buffers are useful if latency is high to the reviving server, as too small a buffer can result in stalls.
+    // A large buffer is useful if latency is high to the receiving server, as too small a buffer can result in stalls.
-    // Large buffers also prevents stalls if the application emits a large burst of data in a short window. const size_t telemBufSize = 1024 * 1024 * 4;
+    // it can also prevents stalls if the application emits an abnormally large burst of data in a short window. const size_t telemBufSize = 1024 * 1024 * 4;
     alignas(64) static uint8_t telemBuf[telemBufSize];

     ttInitializeContext(&ctx, telemBuf, sizeof(telemBuf));

     // Connect to server
-    auto res = ttOpen(
+    // Send some meta like app name and build version that is stored with the trace. auto res = ttOpen(
         ctx,
         "My app name",